MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/responsible-ai/faqs-copilot-site-builder.md

 ## What are the limitations of Copilot in site builder, and how can users minimize the impact of the Copilot in site builder limitations when using the system?

-The underlying technology behind Copilot in site builder uses AI that has been trained on a wide range of sources, but the generated content isn't always factual or suitable.
+The underlying technology behind Copilot in site builder uses AI that is trained on a wide range of sources, but the generated content isn't always factual or suitable.
 Some suggestions may even include questionable or inappropriate content.
 It's your responsibility to review and edit generated suggestions to ensure accuracy and appropriateness.

 Inaccurate responses might be returned when users interact with the system in languages other than the supported languages.
 For information about supported languages, see [Copilot international availability](https://go.microsoft.com/fwlink/?linkid=2263265)